4-cycle-free induced subgraphs of grid graphs: Proof of Theorem (1)

 \subsection{Letter patterns}

 We associate to $S$, $|S| = 3n^2/4$, two different $m \times m$ arrays $A$ and $B$ of letters.
-Every position in the first array will have letters $\rm L$ and $\rm R$, and every position in the second array will have letters $\rm U$ and $\rm D$.
+Every position in the first array is assigned one of the letters $\rm L$ and $\rm R$, and every position in the second array will have letters $\rm U$ and $\rm D$.
 Here are the rules for generating these letter patterns:

 \begin{itemize}

 \item If either $(2i+1,2j+1)$ or $(2i+1, 2j+2)$ is missing from $S$, then the letter in the $(i,j)$ position of $A$ will be $\rm L$. \item If either of $(2i+2,2j+1)$ or $(2i+2,2j+2)$ is missing from $S$, then the letter in the $(i,j)$ position of $A$ will be $\rm R$. \item If either $(2i+1,2j+1)$ or $(2i+2,2j+1)$ is missing from $S$, then the letter in the $(i,j)$ position of $B$ will be $\rm D$. \item If either of $(2i+1,2j+2)$ or $(2i+2,2j+2)$ is missing from $S$, then the letter in the $(i,j)$ position of $B$ will be $\rm U$.